catseye/Wanda/Wanda.md

 around in the string.
 If you want to rewrite some other part of the string, you just add some rules that move the `$` there first.

-So we'll make the restriction even stronger: in the pattern and in the replacement, the single `$` must always appear as the *leftmost* symbol.
+So we'll make the restriction even stronger: in the replacement (but not necessarily the pattern), the single `$` must always appear as the *leftmost* symbol.

-Concretely, if you actually try this, the implementation may flag up some kind of warning, but at any rate, it will erase the special form, but it not introduce any new rules.
+Concretely, if you actually deviate from this, the implementation may flag up some kind of warning, but at any rate, it will erase the special form, but it not introduce any new rules.